 What Else Could Happen?

 The situation to which I refer is where a traffic ticket is issued as a result of an accident.
 There may be property damage or, worse, personal injury.
-The driver then pleads guilty to careless/reckless driving, unsafe operation (a "no-point ticket"), or any other moving violation that could be seen as the cause of the accident.
+The driver then pleads guilty to careless or reckless driving, unsafe operation (a "no-point ticket"), or another moving violation that could be seen as the cause of the accident.

-The solution to this dilemma is what is called a Motion for Civil Reservations.
-This is where the party entering the plea asks that the court bar the use of that plea (or anything that the driver said in the course of entering same) in any current or future civil action.
+The solution to this dilemma is a Motion for Civil Reservations.
+This is where the party entering the plea asks that the court bar the use of that plea (or anything that the driver said in the course of entering the plea) in any current or future civil action.

 That does not ensure that the driver won't ultimately lose the civil suit (a rear-ender is a rear-ender), but at least he is not handing the evidence over on a silver platter.

 Arguably, this can also be used to prevent your insurance company from using the plea as a basis for raising your premium.
-These motions are routinely made and granted by the courts, and is another reason why it is always a good idea to have an attorney represent you in traffic court, especially when there is an accident involved.
+These motions are routinely made and granted by the courts, which is another reason why it is always a good idea to have an experienced New Jersey traffic court attorney represent you, especially when an accident is involved.